vijaysrajan/Decision-trees_CART_sketch/docs/04_data_formats.md

 - ✅ Sketch bytes can be decoded (base64 or hex)
 - ✅ Sketch bytes can be deserialized to ThetaSketch
 - ✅ 'total' row exists in each CSV file
-- ✅ Feature sketches are present for both CSV files (or positive + total for one-vs-all)
+- ✅ Feature sketches are present for both positive.csv and negative.csv files
 - ✅ Both sketch_feature_present and sketch_feature_absent are provided for each feature
 - ✅ For 'total' row: sketch_feature_present equals sketch_feature_absent
 - ✅ Cardinality of sketch_feature_present + sketch_feature_absent ≈ total sketch (within error bounds)